Wildboar-Software/yeetbox/README.md

 - Prometheus Metrics
 - A Web Interface

+On top of this, there will be an HTTP / REST API that will attempt to be compatible with the APIs of AWS, Google Cloud, and Azure for the most important core operations, such as download and upload.

 It may be understood like so: whereas a native file system is more like a storage primitive, Yeetbox is a storage _application_.